Close

 Director of Operations at Markel

 Being a sponsor gives you a unique opportunity to connect with a highly engaged audience of senior executives, c-suite and HR leaders, whilst also showcasing your brand.
-To explore tailored sponsorship packages and maximise your visibility, get in touch.
+To explore tailored sponsorship packages for next year’s event, get in touch.

 Aisha Roberts